coldclimate/theapproachablegeek.co.uk/content/blog/what-is-why-job.md

 ## Things I'm definitely not

 ### I'm not a designer
 Lets just get that out of the way quickly because it comes up frequently.
 I'm no web designer and certainly no designer.
 I understand enough HTML, CSS and JavaScript to see how it all fits together but I couldn't turn your idea into a functioning design or even turn a flat design into code.
-I'm amazed how often I'm asked however.e
+I'm amazed how often I'm asked however.

 ### I'm not a programmer
 I do program, but I'd never sell my skills as a developer these days.
 If I'm really honest I was never a great coder (and I've worked with plenty enough to judge).
 I can cut code until the cows come home but my abstractions will be a bit ropey and I imagine it will be a pig to test.
-Most of the coding I do these days is the digital equivalent of ducttape - gluing bits of commands together to get data out or perform automation of manual tasks.
+Most of the coding I do these days is the digital equivalent of ducttape - gluing bits of commands together to get data out or perform automation of manual tasks or is encoding eg. turning a diagram into something like JSON for CloudFormation.
+Lots of the same skills, but not the same thing.

 ### I'm not a support technician
 I've no idea why your printer isn't working.
 I can't help you with your network.
 I have literally no idea why Word keeps crashing.
-My idea of hell is spending all day on the phones waking people through Windows config screens you can't see, and I've a lot of respect for those who can.
+My idea of hell is spending all day on the phones walking people through Windows config screens you can't see, and I've a lot of respect for those who can.

 ## OK, so what do you do?